Low-degree permutation rational functions over finite fields

-Hou's proof is quite long and computational, while ours is much shorter and more conceptual, using a completely different approach based on Galois theory.
-Moreover, it does not seem to be substantially quicker to deduce Theorem~\ref{intro4} from Hou's result than to prove Theorem~\ref{intro4} directly.
-We apply our Theorem~\ref{intro4} to answer \cite[Problems~9.1 and 9.2]{FM} about the number of degree-$4$ permutation rational functions in $\F_q(X)$ and the number of equivalence classes of such functions; these questions cannot be resolved easily from Hou's result. \end{rmk}
+Hou's proof is quite long and computational, involving among other things the computation of a polynomial in five variables having more than $100$ terms.
+By contrast, our proof is short and conceptual, using a completely different approach based on Galois theory.
+Moreover, it does not seem to be quicker to deduce Theorem~\ref{intro4} from Hou's result than to prove Theorem~\ref{intro4} directly.
+We apply our Theorem~\ref{intro4} to answer \cite[Problems~9.1 and 9.2]{FM} about the number of degree-$4$ permutation rational functions in $\F_q(X)$ and the number of equivalence classes of such functions; it does not seem to be possible to use Hou's result to answer these questions. \end{rmk}

 \begin{defn} A rational function $f(X)\in\F_q(X)$ is \emph{exceptional} if $f(X)$ permutes\/ $\bP^1(\F_{q^\ell})$ for infinitely many integers $\ell$. \end{defn}

 Since bijectivity of $f(X)$ on $\bP^1(\F_{q^\ell})$ implies bijectivity of $f(X)$ on $\bP^1(\F_q)$, we see that every exceptional rational function in $\F_q(X)$ permutes $\bP^1(\F_q)$.
 The following quantitative converse was proved in \cite[Thm.~2.5]{GTZ}: